yannsadowski/TemplatePytorchProject/conf/explenation.md

 ## Summary

-This setup allows you to manage and customize the configuration for different components of the Time Series Regression project efficiently.
+This setup allows you to manage and customize the configuration for different components of the Pytorch project efficiently.
 By organizing the configuration settings in a structured way, you can easily modify parameters, paths, and other settings to fit your specific needs.